-Brad BOLMANN.
+Brad BOLMAN.
 “The Voyage of the Scientific Beagle: Dogs in the Physical and Biomedical Sciences.”
 (Harvard University, USA, directors: Peter L. Galison and David S. Jones)

 Eric Moses GUREVITCH, “Everyday sciences in southwest India.”
 (University of Chicago, USA, directors: Adrian Johns and Whitney Cox).